 How to travel if you have been infected

 In concrete terms, here is how you can travel if you have been infected in the last 6 months based on your specific situation.

-Please note that I’m just talking about Canada’s test exemption… you must also comply with other countries’ requirements of course, see the last section of this guide for more important details on this.
+Please note that I’m just talking about Canada’s test exemption… you must also comply with other countries’ requirements, of course, as I said you can see the last section of this guide for more important details on this.

 For those who have a valid test

-It’s simple, you use your valid positive test to enter Canada and you don’t need to do a pre-departure test for 180 days.
+It’s simple, you use your valid positive test to enter Canada and you don’t need to do a pre-entry test for 180 days.